Skip to content

 @middleware()

-async def my_middleware_function_1(cls, context: IHostContext, call_next):
+async def my_middleware_function_1(self, context: IHostContext, call_next):

 request = context.switch_to_http_connection().get_request() # for HTTP response only